folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Kendrick seems to be highlighting more people who should be executed for the benefit of society.

-* “Street niggas" refer to young Black men who are engaged in selling drugs, hustling, robberies, gang banging or any other kind of illegal activity that is done to get money.
-These kinds of activities are statistically more common in densely populated, urbanized neighborhoods in major American cities where people are more likely to walk through the city on street sidewalks in contrast to American suburbs where many people exclusively drive from one place to another.
+* “Street niggas" refer to young Black men who are engaged in selling drugs, hustling, robberies, gang activity, or any other kind of illegal activity done to get money.
+These kinds of activities are statistically more common in densely populated, urbanized neighborhoods in major American cities where people are more likely to walk through the city on street sidewalks, in contrast to American suburbs where many people exclusively drive from one place to another.

-* The illegal activities in which "street niggas" often engage often lead to violence, murder and other casualties as Kendrick has detailed throughout much of his work, such as the track “Poe Man's Dreams” from *Section.80*.
+* The illegal activities in which "street niggas" often engage often lead to violence, murder, and other casualties, as Kendrick has detailed throughout much of his work, such as the track “Poe Man's Dreams” from *Section.80*.

   * My mama is stressin', my daddy tired
   **I need me a weapon**, these niggas ride